Main Dishes

 Italian giblet stew recipe Italian Giblet Stew

-Armenian fish pilaf recipe Armenian Fish Pilaf
+Armenian pilaf with fish recipe Armenian Fish Pilaf

 Armenian pilaf with lamb and dried fruits recipe Armenian Pilaf with Lamb and Dried Fruits

-Beef stroganoff with fried potatoes recipe Beef Stroganoff with Fried Potatoes
+Beef stroganoff recipe with fried potatoes Beef Stroganoff with Fried Potatoes

-Chicken chakhokhbili recipe Chicken Chakhokhbili
+Chicken chakhokbili recipe Chicken Chakhokhbili

 Azerbaijani pilaf with raisins recipe Azerbaijani Pilaf with Raisins